vuejs/docs/src/guide/transitions-enterleave.md

 With one attribute addition, we've fixed that original transition without having to add any special styling.

-We can use this to coordinate more expressive movement, such as a folding card, as demonstrated below (try clicking the replace button).
-It's actually two elements transitioning between each other, but since the beginning and end states are scaling the same: horizontally to 0, it appears like one fluid movement.
-This type of sleight-of-hand can be very useful for realistic UI microinteractions:
+We can use this to coordinate more expressive movement, such as a folding card, as demonstrated below.
+Try hovering over each image and clicking the replace button.

 <common-codepen-snippet title="Transition Modes Flip Cards" slug="76e344bf057bd58b5936bba260b787a8" :editable="false" />